ODonnchadha/blockchain-basics/NOTES.md

 ## Blockchain Basics
-- What is Blockchain and how does it work?
+- What is Blockchain and how does it work?:
     1. Blockchain is a decentralized ledger which tracks digital assets on P2P networks. e.g.: a large book.
         - Blocks in a chain refer to previous blocks, like page numbers in a book.
         - e.g.: Book Analogy: Book = Blockchain.
 Page = Block.
 Page entry = Blockchain transaction.